Rahin4rawoot/KPI-Based-University-Academics-Analysis./README.md

 # KPI-Based-University-Academics-Analysis.
-his project analyzes university student performance using Python, Excel, and Power BI.
+This Real Time project analyzes university student performance using Python, Excel, and Power BI.
 It covers KPIs like CGPA trends, subject-wise results, pass/fail, attendance, backlogs, and faculty feedback.
-Data is cleaned in Python, structured in Excel, and visualized in an interactive Power BI dashboard with filters and export options.
+Data is cleaned in Python, structured in Excel, and visualized in an interactive Power BI dashboard with filters and slicers and export options.

 ## Files Included
 -Final Code.ipynb` → Python preprocessing & analysis
 -FINAL MAJOR PROJECT.pbix` → Power BI Dashboard